richie1988/blog-app/README.md

 ## **Acknowledgments** <a name="acknowledgements"></a>

-Special thanks to Microverse for making this project possible.
+Special thanks to Microverse Team for making this project possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>